Incrementality Bidding via Reinforcement Learning under Mixed and Delayed Rewards: Poisson Process Estimation

-Therefore, $\Ex(X_h^t)$ and $\Ex(Y_h^t)$ precisely locate the parameter of interest, $\theta_h$.
-By aggregating the information over proper segments in $\Omega_h$, we can thus estimate $\{\beta_h(\ell), 0\le \ell\le h\}$ and $\lambda_h$ based on the method of moments.
-Notice that $\lambda_h$ is shared for all episodes $t\in \Omega_h$ while $\beta_h(\ell)$ is shared only within a subset of $\Omega_h$, for a given $\ell$.
+Therefore, $\Ex(X_\phi)$ and $\Ex(Y_\phi)$ precisely locate the parameter of interest, $\theta_h$.
+By aggregating the information over different $\phi$, we can thus estimate $\{\beta_h(\ell), 0\le \ell\le h\}$ and $\lambda_h$ based on the method of moments.
+Notice that $\lambda_h$ is shared for all episodes with the same $\phi$ while $\beta_h(\ell)$ is shared only within a subset of $\Psi_h$, for a given $\ell$.
 Therefore, we will tailor the moment match operations according to different aggregation levels, as indicated in \eqref{eq:lambdahat} and \eqref{eq:betahat}.
 Next, we proceed to study the theoretical property of the algorithm.

-\begin{lemma}[Bernstein's Inequality \citep{vershynin2018high}] Suppose $X_1, \cdots X_n$ are independent, mean-zero, sub-exponential random variables.
-Then, for every $\epsilon>0$, we have

-where $\norm{X_i}_{\psi}$ is the sub-exponential norm (Orlicz norm) of $X_i$ and $c'$ is an absolute constant (Bernstein constant). \end{lemma}
+Define